Allison Williams: 2004–2016: Early work and television breakthrough

+In 2010, Williams performed a mashup of "Nature Boy" set to RJD2's "A Beautiful Mine", the theme song for the television series Mad Men.
+The YouTube video of the performance received widespread praise on the Internet.
+After seeing Williams' mashup, Judd Apatow was convinced to cast Williams in the HBO series Girls.
+The series premiered on April 15, 2012, and generated high praise from television critics but sparked many controversies.
+Williams was nominated for Best Supporting Actress in a Comedy Series at the 22nd Critics' Choice Awards.

 From 2011 to 2012, Williams appeared as Cheryl in the CollegeHumor series Jake and Amir.
 On December 4, 2014, she starred in the title role on NBC's live television presentation of the musical Peter Pan Live!, opposite Christopher Walken as Captain Hook.
 In November 2016, Williams appeared in Past Forward, a short film collaboration between David O. Russell and Prada.
 Williams wrote a series of Funny or Die sketches starring as newlywed Kate Middleton, with English actor and model Oliver Jackson-Cohen as Prince William, Duke of Cambridge.